cblkwell/kcl-prototype/README.md

-To install kcl, you can run `brew install kclvm`.
+To install kcl, you can run `brew install kcl-lang/tap/kcl`.

 To generate a set of manifests, run this from the root of the repo: